-While it was fun to view the dolphins, I couldn't help but to feel... guilty.
+While it was fun to view the dolphins, I couldn't help but feel guilty.
 The dolphins clearly hate the boats, and fled anytime we came close.
 Our drivers often chased them down and circled them, just so we, the tourists, could take a picture.

 It is known that Irrawaddy Dolphins do not like boats.
-They do not bow ride and are very sensitive to sound.
-Loud noises (such as those coming from motors), can seriously harm or potentially kill them.
+They do not bow ride like other dolphins, and they are very sensitive to sound.
+Loud noises (such as those coming from motors), can harm or potentially kill them.

 We by NO MEANS rowed out quietly to observe the dolphins.
 Three gigantic boats, each holding 1-2 people chased them down with loud motors.
-The motors were only cut when we were a few meters from the dolphins.
+The motors only cut when we were a few meters from the dolphins.
 The people in the three boats could have easily fit into one boat.
-Heck, double the amount of people out there could have fit into one boat.... and yet we took three?
+Heck, double the amount of people there could have fit into one boat.... yet we took three boats?

 Tourism poses a large threat for the already endangered Irrawaddy Dolphins.
 As word of this opportunity spreads, I fear for their safety.
 If I could do it again, I would kayak out to the dolphins.
 It is more money, but a much more sustainable way to see them.
 I encourage you consider it as well.

 UPDATE 2018: Some baby dolphins were discovered in Kampi in late 2016... woohooo!